Archives and records management policy

 - The Data Protection Act, 2018

 - The General Data Protection Regulation (GDPR), 2016

 - The Requirements of HM Customs & Revenue

-As part of the Records Management programme, the Gallery is working towards compliance with the Lord Chancellor’s Code of Practice on the management of records issued under section 46 of the Freedom of Information Act 2000.
-Selected born digital records will be maintained electronically in the Electronic Archive Drive (I).
+The Gallery is, therefore, committed and undertakes all effort to comply with, the Secretary of State’s Code of Practice on the management of records issued under part 1 of section 46 of the Freedom of Information Act 2000.
+Selected born digital records will be maintained electronically in the Electronic Archive Drive (I) and catalogued as part of the Gallery Records sequence of the archive.
 While issues relating to the management and long-term preservation of electronic records are addressed, some significant electronic records will be maintained in both paper and electronic formats according to agreed retention schedules.

 5) Statement of Principles